jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 Professor Jones.
  Prince William and Prince Harry are princes.
 ```

-**Capitalize family titles only if they precede the person’s name or are substituting
+**Capitalize family titles only if they precede the person’s name or are substituting**
-for a person’s name**.
+**for a person’s name**.
 Aunt Sarah and Uncle Al are both capitalized because the title
 precedes their names.
 A broad reference to aunts, uncles, and cousins is not
 capitalized because it does not refer to a specific person.
 If the family title is preceded
 by a modifier, such as a possessive pronoun (my, his, her, our), then the family title is
 not capitalized.

 ```
- She is a mother now. ( Mother is not capitalized because it refers to a generalized role.)
+ She is a mother now.
+(Mother is not capitalized because it refers to a generalized role.)
- Say hello to Dad for me. ( Dad is capitalized because this is his name in this sentence.)
+ Say hello to Dad for me.
+(Dad is capitalized because this is his name in this sentence.)
  Aunt Sarah and Uncle Al were invited to the party.
 (The titles precede their names)
  Her aunt and uncle were invited to the party.
 (The family titles are preceded by possessive pronouns.)
- Andy has eight cousins. ( Cousins is not capitalized because it is a general reference and not part of someone‟s name.)
+ Andy has eight cousins.
+(Cousins is not capitalized because it is a general reference and not part of someone‟s name.)
 ```
 **Capitalize specific religions and nationalities.**

 ```
- Religions : Christianity, Catholicism, Buddhism, and Judaism.
+ Religions: Christianity, Catholicism, Buddhism, and Judaism.
- Nationalities : American, French, British, Korean, Japanese, and Russian.
+ Nationalities: American, French, British, Korean, Japanese, and Russian.
 ```
 **Capitalize direction names if they are referring to a specific location**.
 Do not
 capitalize compass directions if they are used to describe a direction.

 ```
- Specific regions that include direction names : the Middle East, the East Coast, the Northern Hemisphere, Western Washington, and the South.
+ Specific regions that include direction names: the Middle East, the East Coast, the Northern Hemisphere, Western Washington, and the South.
- General compass directions are lower case : travel south, drive east, turn north, and walk west.
+ General compass directions are lower case: travel south, drive east, turn north, and walk west.
 ```
-**Capitalize the main words naming specific departments, bureaus, divisions,
+**Capitalize the main words naming specific departments, bureaus, divisions,**
-agencies, and committees.** If the noun refers to a general committee or agency, then it
+**agencies, and committees.** If the noun refers to a general committee or agency, then it
 is not capitalized.

 ```